top of page

 Wednesday's Did You Know That?

-Treasure Island author, Robert Louis Stevenson, got married in San Francisco on May 19, 1880.
-After the wedding, the couple honeymooned in Napa Valley.
+The modern Irish Coffee as we know it, was invented at the Buena Vista Cafe in san Francisco's Fisherman's Wharf.
 If you like this article, please hit like and follow us.
 You can also follow us at www.sfhotelstories.com SFHotelStories.com is looking for contributors: writers, videographers, and photographers.
 Contact us at SFHotelStories@gmail.com , Subject: Contributors.

 ckesta